 Boat club memberships also offer perks that boat ownership does not.
 These include:

-Boat club memberships are not available everywhere, but if you are lucky enough to live in Minnesota or have a boat club near you, it is definitely and option worth exploring.
+Boat club memberships are not available everywhere, but if you are lucky enough to have a boat club near you, it is definitely and option worth exploring.